CiscoTestAutomation/getting-started/source/configuration/configureEnv.rst

 ^^^^^^^^^^^^^^^
 #.
 Go to https://www.python.org/ and download the correct version of Python for your OS.

-    .. note:: Make sure you select a :ref:`supported version of Python <supported-python-versions>`:
+    .. note:: Make sure you select a supported version of Python:

         .. include:: ../prereqs/supportedpythonversions.rst